 With oil’s volatility and price increases driving electric vehicle adoption, the U.S. government has provided attractive financial incentives for consumers to purchase EVs.
 The current federal tax credits of up to $7500 per vehicle, plus a 30% credit (up to $1000) for the purchase and installation of a charging station, are accelerating EV adoption.
 Aside from purchasing an EV, there are other options to adopt electric vehicles such as clean public transportation, EV car sharing, electric bikes and scooters.

-Consumer Demographics: The Bay Area is home to 4.5 million people with a large population of hybrid and EV enthusiasts; it is also is the largest market for electric vehicle adoption in the nation.
+Consumer Demographics: The Bay Area is home to 7.5 million people with a large population of electric car enthusiasts; it is also the largest market for electric vehicle adoption in the nation!

 Business Demographics: Headquarters to major F100 employers, progressive businesses supportive of alternative fuel vehicles and EV infrastructure, “first mover” market for EV adoption; Silicon Valley has the highest rate of electric vehicle workplace charging in the nation.